 Read Nancy Tousley, “Rewind: Barbara Todd: Dream Boats,” Canadian Art 15/3 (Fall, 1998): 88.

-Read James Trilling, “Epilogue”, from Ornament: A Modern Perspective, University of Washington Press, Seattle and London, 2003, pp. 228-231.
+Read James Trilling, “Epilogue”, from Ornament: A Modern Perspective, Seattle and London, University of Washington Press, 2003, pp. 228-231.

 wool, appliquéd, pieced and hand quilted